Malola2015/planningCourse/assignments/pathplanning/PRA2.md

 Install [PathPlanPrinter](https://github.com/R012/PathPlanPrinter), which depends on the libraries numpy and PIL or Pillow.
 Read the README.md file in the project's root folder for instructions about the usage.

 In order to make a local copy, please do the following:
+1. Open a terminal a place where you want to locally copy the directory.
+2. Clone the folder using the command:

  `git clone https://github.com/R012/PathPlanPrinter.git`